All Undergraduate/Transfer/Graduate Students

 - Freshmen education majors must have SAT 970 minimum score (Math/Reading combined)

 Marywood University Scholarships and Talent Awards, Click Here

-If you would like to schedule an audition for the 2014-2015 academic year, please contact the appropriate faculty member listed below.
+If you would like to schedule an audition for the 2014-2015 academic year, please click on one of the dates listed below.

 General Audition Days:

-- 9:00-1:00 Vocal Auditions - Please sign up for a time slot by clicking on Audition Calendar links above.
+- 9:00-1:00 Audition Slots - Please sign up for a time slot by clicking on Audition Calendar links above.

-- 1:00-2:00 Lunch in the Marywood cafeteria with members of the voice faculty for all auditioning singers and their parents
+- 1:00-2:00 Lunch in the Marywood cafeteria with members of the faculty for all auditioning singers and their parents or guests.

-- 2:20-4:00 If you would like, you may sign-up for a complimentary Sample 20-minute Voice Lesson with a member of our faculty.
+- 3:20-5:00 If you would like, you may sign up for a complimentary twenty-minute private lesson with a member of our faculty.

 NOTE: WINTER WEATHER ADVISORY FOR AUDITIONS

-Please check the University main webpage for all information regarding closure for snow/ice conditions.
+Please check the university home page for all information regarding closure for snow/ice conditions.

 Perform two contrasting works demonstrating technical skills and musicianship (see below for suggested repertoire by instrument).
 Applicants may bring an accompanist.
 Request for University accompanist can be made when scheduling the audition.
 Memorization of audition pieces is strongly recommended.

 Do I need to audition?